 Resting is Necessary

 Proper sleep and relaxation is an important part of the recovery.
-After a proper workout a good nights sleep is necessary.
-How much sleep one needs varies, however people who complete proper workouts typically need 8-9 hour of sleep.
-During the night many factors strengthens the recovery.
-For example the production of growth hormones increases.
+After a proper workout, a good nights sleep is necessary.
+How much sleep one needs varies; however, people who complete proper workouts typically need 8-9 hour of sleep.
+During the night, many factors strengthen the recovery—for example, the production of growth hormones increases.
 The Kenyan runners are among the world’s best.
 They spend a lot of time in bed.
 They run, eat and sleep.

 Tips: Green tea helps increase fat loss in the stomach area after exercising (Journal of Nutrition, February 2009).